Most people think the marketing funnel and sales funnel are the same.

 If you have done the above two steps correctly, then there are very high chances that customers will buy your product instead of your competitor’s product.
 Moreover, in the third step, the marketing funnel slightly changes to the sales funnel.

 What is a Sales Funnel?

 The sales funnel is a part of the sales funnel that helps you convert a visitor to lead and become a customer.
-In online marketing, sales funnel is usually build from multiple landing pages that connect together.
+In online marketing, sales funnel is usually built from multiple landing pages that connect together.

 First, we take someone to a page that only has one goal: to get their name, email address, and contact information (a squeeze page).

 From there, we take those people who became leads into a sales process to sell the one product or service they’re looking for.
-After they purchased, I direct them to the upsell or down-sell page to increase card value and help us make more profits.
+After they purchase, I direct them to the upsell or down-sell page to increase card value and help us make more profits.

 When I create my first funnel, my goal is not to make a profit, the goal is to break even.
 Profitable will come when I sell another product through email marketing.

 Marketing Funnel Vs Sales Funnel

 There is a fragile border between the marketing funnel vs sales funnel.
 Moreover, this small border exists somewhere between the evaluation and commitment phases.

 However, these terms are used interchangeably due to which differentiation them becomes even more difficult.

 But the salient difference between the sales funnel and marketing funnel is in their context of use.

-Nowadays, most of companies use the mix of these two funnels to support their marketing strategy.
+Nowadays, most companies use the mix of these two funnels to support their marketing strategy.
 This also makes it difficult for marketers to understand the difference between these two.